jkellerman/StreamHub-v2/README.md

 There are some tweaks and additional features that can be added to the project, which I may get around to in future.

 - Add some state management for geolocation so can users can view streaming platforms based on their country.
-- Intergrate a backend so users can bookmark movies/series.
+- Integrate a backend so users can bookmark movies/series.
 - Add placeholder for background Image.
 The background Image for movie/series needs to be resized for different screen sizes, my implementation at the moment is using the picture & source html tags and fetching the different images sizes from tmdb.
 Next.js can optimise them for you but there is a limit on how many can be optimised on their free plan.
 As a result, I am not using NextImage component which handle placeholders for you.
 Will need to find a workaround for this.